 Support for the self-employed through the Self-Employment Income Support Scheme (SEISS) (UK-wide)

 The Government has announced it is increasing support through the third instalment of the UK-wide Self-Employment Income Support Scheme, with people receiving 80% of their average trading profits for November.
 The claims window is now open.

-The application deadlines for the Coronavirus Bounce Back Loan, Coronavirus Business Interruption Loan, Coronavirus Large Business Interruption Loan Scheme and Coronavirus Future Fund have been extended until 31 January 2021.
+The application deadlines for the Coronavirus Bounce Back Loan, Coronavirus Business Interruption Loan and Coronavirus Large Business Interruption Loan Scheme have been extended until 31st March 2021.

-The guidance for people who are self-employed and getting less work or no work because of coronavirus has been updated, to clarify eligibility conditions for universal credit and new-style employment and support allowance.
-Also, information on pension credit, new-style jobseeker’s allowance and the test-and-trace support payment (other financial help that can be claimed) has been updated.
+The guidance for people who are self-employed and getting less work or no work because of coronavirus was updated in November 2020 and clarified eligibility conditions for universal credit and new-style employment and support allowance.
+Information on pension credit, new-style jobseeker’s allowance and the test-and-trace support payment (other financial help that can be claimed) was also updated at this time.

 Businesses: information and support

 Government Update 22nd January 2021

 New Government guidance is now available on two coronavirus funding schemes for businesses in England - the Local Restrictions Support Grants (LRSG (Closed) Addendum) and the Closed Business Lockdown Payment.

 Tourism and hospitality venues in England that have been required to close, as well as businesses that operate primarily as an in-person venue, but which have been forced to close those services and provide a takeaway-only service instead may be eligible for one or both of these grants.
 Eligible businesses must occupy property on which they pay business rates and are the ratepayer.